opensafely/documentation/docs/releasing-files.md

 If you have had [intermediate data released](#release-of-intermediate-data) and you wish to run further analyses on them, such as reformatting figures, there are a few things to consider.

 1. You should include the code for these steps in your GitHub repo.
-2. You **should not** commit any of the released outputs to your GitHub repo.
+2. You **should not** commit any of the released outputs (including final processed charts/tables) to your GitHub repo.
 Make sure to include them in the `.gitignore` file.
 3. Consider adding the code as an action in your project pipeline.

 ### Reporting a data breach